Huntington Beach, California: Economy

-Huntington Beach has an off-shore oil terminus for the tankers that support the Alaska Pipeline.
+Huntington Beach sits above the Huntington Beach Oil Field, and has an off-shore oil terminus for the tankers that support the Alaska Pipeline.
 The terminus pipes run inland to a refinery in Santa Fe Springs.
 Huntington Beach also has the Gothard–Talbert terminus for the Orange County portion of the pipeline running from the Chevron El Segundo refinery.
+During the 2021 Orange County oil spill, more than 120000 usgal of oil leaked from an offshore rig and began washing up on beaches in Southern California, causing ecological damage.